Butler, Dragic carry surging Heat past Suns

 Dragic tied his season-high in points and made 3-pointers (five) as the Heat became the first team to outshoot the Suns this season.
 The Suns shot 44.0 percent.
 Kelly Oubre Jr., the primary defender on Butler, had 15 points.
 The Suns led only once, at 3-2, on Baynes' 3-pointer in the first minute.

-The Suns made 11-of-32 3-pointers (34.4 percent), extending a franchise-record streak of hitting at least 11 threes to six straight games.
-Butler scored 30 points and missed only one shot in the first half, passing his previous season-high of 21 on a pair of free throws with 2:29 remaining.
+The Suns made 11 of 32 3-pointers (34.4 percent), extending a franchise-record streak of hitting at least 11 threes to six straight games.
+Butler scored 30 points and missed only one shot in the first half, passing his previous season-high of 21 on a pair of free throws with 2:08 remaining.
 He made 9 of 10 field goals, both of his 3-pointers and all 10 of his foul shots in the first half.

 Butler scored the Heat's final 12 points of the first half as Miami took a 64-57 lead into the break.
 Dragic had 10 points in the final two minutes of the third quarter, and his 3-pointer early in the fourth quarter gave the Heat a 96-86 lead after the Suns had closed to within two points four times in the third.